terminusdb-labs/vectorlink/README.md

-# TerminusDB Semantic Indexer
+# VectorLink: The TerminusDB Semantic Indexer

-The TerminusDB Semantic Indexer is a vector database with an index based on Hierarchical Navigable Small World graphs written in rust.
+VectorLink is a vector database with an index based on Hierarchical Navigable Small World graphs written in rust.
 It is designed to work closely with TerminusDB but can be used with any project via a simple HTTP api.
 In order to work well with TerminusDB it is designed with the following features:

 * Domains: The database can manage several domains.
 In a domain you have a vector store which is append only.
 This allows you to share